-In line with Berge Bulk’s commitment towards the environment, Berge Daisetsu is equipped with the latest state-of-the-art technology.
+In line with Berge Bulk’s commitment towards the environment, Berge Daisetsu is equipped with the latest technology.
 Her main engine is equipped with energy saving and environmentally friendly technologies such as Rudder Bulb Fins, Namura Flow Control Fins, and a new generation of propeller that cancels root and hub-vortex cavitation.
 The main engine’s technology electronically controls fuel injection and the exhaust value drive, which auto-tunes the engine and ensures more efficient operation during slow-steaming.

-Launched from the Hakodate Dock of Namura Shipyard on 27 April 2015, Berge Daisetsu is named after Daisetsuzan National Park (大雪山国立公園) in Hokkaidō, meaning “great snowy mountains”.
+Launched from the Hakodate Dock of Namura Shipyard on 27 April 2015, Berge Daisetsu was named after Daisetsuzan National Park (大雪山国立公園) in Hokkaidō, meaning “great snowy mountains”.
 The volcanic group forms Japan’s largest mountain terrain, ranging across 230,000 hectares and featuring the widest biodiversity within the country’s mountainous regions.

 Over the last eight years, Berge Bulk has steadily built up a strong reputation in the cape-size and very large ore carrier (VLOC) sectors with an excellent and safe service delivered by a growing and energy efficient fleet.
-The company is now expanding its services into the handy-size market and looks forward to the further expansion of its fleet with a series of new buildings scheduled for delivery over the next three years.